mvdbos/php-spider/README.md

 echo "\n  SKIPPED:   " . count($stats->getFiltered());
 echo "\n  FAILED:    " . count($stats->getFailed());
 ```
-Finally we could do some processing on the downloaded resources
+Finally we could do some processing on the downloaded resources.
 In this example, we will echo the title of all resources
 ```php
 echo "\n\nDOWNLOADED RESOURCES: ";
 foreach ($spider->getPersistenceHandler() as $resource) {